apache/jackrabbit-oak/doc/nodestate.md

 Since node states are immutable, a separate builder interface, `NodeBuilder`, is used to construct new, modified node states.
-Calling the `getBuilder` method on a node state returns such a builder for modifying that node and the subtree below it.
+Calling the `builder` method on a node state returns such a builder for modifying that node and the subtree below it.

 A node builder can be thought of as a _mutable_ version of a node state.